-A growing number of companies are realising the ever-growing volume of data they generate has the potential to transform their businesses.
+A growing number of companies are making use of the ever-growing volume of data they generate to transform their businesses.
 Pirelli is one of them.
 Its production line machines measure hundreds of parameters in the tyre-making process every second.
 More than 4,000 Cyber Fleet sensors send back data from the field with every turn of the wheel.
 And all of this information can deliver new insights and act as a catalyst for fresh innovation.

-Add to that the mountain of data coming in from the company’s research labs, test tracks, suppliers, customers, weblogs and social media, and you can see that Pirelli's first Head of Data Science and Analytics, Carlo Torniai, and his team have plenty to explore.
+Add to that the mountain of data coming in from the company’s research labs, test tracks, suppliers, customers, weblogs and social media, and you can see that Pirelli's Data Science and Analytics team has plenty to explore.

 The benefits of effective data analytics

 Evidence suggests that data-driven companies perform better in financial and operational measures.
 Companies leading the way in data-driven decision making are 5 per cent more productive and 6 per cent more profitable than their competitors, according to research by the MIT Center for Digital Business, working in partnership with McKinsey’s business technology office.

 For Pirelli, the biggest source of data is the production line machines

 Companies like General Electric – an early believer in big data to both improve its own business and develop software products to sell to customers – see room for improvement everywhere.
 GE’s analysis of the aviation industry, for example, finds that $22 billion is wasted every year on inefficiencies around unplanned downtime, poor processes and avoidable incidents; money which could be saved through better use of big data.